 How to Prevent Ransomware Attacks via Mobile Health Apps

-- TOTALData™ Encryption is the most important module on the Appdome platform to help comply with HIPAA, GDPR, Data Protection Act and PIPEDA.
-With TOTALData Encryption, app makers can protect and secure all patient records with AES-256 data-at-rest, strings, resources, in-app preferences, strings.xml values, and java class dex files encryption.
+- Encrypt all the data inside the app to comply with different healthcare and data privacy regulations such as HIPAA, GDPR, Data Protection Act and PIPEDA.
+Health and wellness app makers need protect and secure all patient records with AES-256 data-at-rest at rest encryption.

-- Mobile Fraud Prevention protects mHealth apps against automated attacks that interact with the mobile app in a fraudulent way or that use the app in a fraudulent way.
+- Protect the mHealth apps against automated attacks that interact with the mobile app in a fraudulent way or that use the app in a fraudulent way.

-- Mobile Malware Prevention provides local, on-device protection against attacks that are meant to harm the application or/and its users.
+- Protect the app against local, on-device, attacks meant to harm the application or/and its users.

-- Mobile Piracy Prevention protects the app from becoming a trojan and prevents fraudsters from creating fakes and mods and from resigning and redistributing the app.
+- Prevent the health and wellness app from becoming a trojan and stop fraudsters from creating fakes and mods or from resigning and redistributing the app.